kierengill/Deep-Learning-Project/README.md

 __Running Code__

 When running the files, be sure to run them in the order as listed above.
 To run the files, just run the notebooks.
+You may need to change the file paths in the code to match your system.

 __Results__